ets-labs/python-dependency-injector/docs/providers/factory.rst

    :lines: 3-
    :emphasize-lines: 33-37,47

-You can get a dictionary of the aggregated factories using the ``.factories`` attribute.
+You can get a dictionary of the aggregated providers using ``.providers`` attribute.
-To get a game factories dictionary from the previous example you can use ``game_factory.factories`` attribute.
+To get a game provider dictionary from the previous example you can use ``game_factory.providers`` attribute.

 You can also access an aggregated factory as an attribute.
 To create the ``Chess`` object from the previous example you can do ``chess = game_factory.chess("John", "Jane")``.